josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 For most of my life, whatever keyboard was attached to or supplied with the computer I was using was just fine with me.
 I rarely gave any thought to the device resting beneath my fingertips.

 Then came 2020, and the pandemic.
 The home became the workplace.
-Between the constant demands of remote work and desperate attempts at escapism, my laptop was pretty much always, well, on top of my lap.
+Between the constant demands of remote work and desperate attempts at escapism, my laptop was pretty much always…well, on top of my lap.
 (And even when it wasn't, it was probably on a surface that was in no way designed to be a comfortable workstation.)

 Over these weeks and months, I developed a repetitive stress injury (RSI), and though I didn't know it then, it would be my first of many.
 My right wrist, constantly pinched, was in ever-present and worsening pain, which was at times so bad I couldn't even tighten my grip or carry heavy things.